Improving social services for refugees and host communities by supporting community centres and local initiatives

 Title: Improving Social Services for Refugees and Host Communities in Turkey by Supporting Community Centres and Local Initiatives – Community Centres and Local Initiatives Project (CLIP)

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ),+ Directorate General for European Civil Protection and Humanitarian Aid Operations (DG ECHO)
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), Directorate General for European Civil Protection and Humanitarian Aid Operations (DG ECHO)

 Lead executing agencies: Vice President’s Office of the Republic of Turkey

-Overall term: 2017 to 2020
+Overall term: 2017 to 2021

 - Support to community centres

-- Local Initiative Fund in Turkey (LIFT)
+- Establishment of a Local Initiative Fund in Turkey (LIFT)

 - Harmonisation of services with governmental standards

-- Capacity Development
+- Capacity development